TECHNICAL I ELECTRONIC COMPONENTS

 If these free electrons moving towards the p-n junction are given a force in the form of voltage usually equal to the barrier potential, they will use that energy to pass through the depletion region.

-Reverse biasing.
+Reverse Biasing

-It is a condition that does not allow current to flow through a diode.
+Reverse biasing is a condition that does not allow current to flow through a diode.

-To connect a diode in the reverse direction, the p-type side of the diode is connected to the negative side of a battery and the n-type side is connected to the positive of the battery.
+To connect a diode in the reverse direction, the p-type side of the diode is connected to the negative side of a battery, and the n-type side is connected to the positive of the battery.

 How current is blocked from flowing through a diode in the reverse direction